Vichingo455/Windows10/README.md

 # Windows10
 A trojan maded by the brother of Come on Windows

+**DISCLAIMER: I am not responsible for any damages or illegal uses from this virus**

 ## Compiling source code
 Just download the code and open it in Rad Studio